 I observe the endless war about TDD.
-On one side there are those who claim that TDD is the best thing since sliced bread.
-On the other side there are those who claim that TDD is just a waste of time, and is too slow.
+On one side there are those who claim that TDD is the best thing ever.
+On the other side there are those who claim that TDD is just a waste of time and is too slow.

 But what about databases?
 Nobody writes about them too seriously.

 In some books there are some wise words like:

 - we should use TDD for DAO

 - we should use TDD for ORM objects

 This is very good for testing the unique, foreign and primary keys.
 Very good for all checks.
 What is missing here?